 Lawrence McKinney

-In August 2008, tests of biological stains from the victim’s bed linen revealed a mixture of stains from three people—none of whom was McKinney.
-The tests identified the DNA profiles of McKinney’s co-defendant and the victim’s profile.
+In January 2009, tests of biological stains from the woman’s bed linen revealed a mixture of stains from three people — none of whom was Mr. McKinney.
+The tests identified the DNA profiles of the woman’s boyfriend, who was not involved in the attack, an unknown male, and Mr. Yancy.

 Time Served: